Coronavirus tax extensions: What you need to know

 The applicable postponed Payment amount is up to $10,000,000 for each consolidated group (as defined in Treas.
 Reg.
 1.1502-1) or for each c-corporation that does not join in filing a consolidated return.

 For all other affected taxpayers, the applicable postponed payment amount is up to $1,000,000 regardless of filing status.
 This means the applicable postponed payment amount is the same for a single individual as it is for married individuals filing a joint return---both can postpone up to $1,000,000.

 The coronavirus tax relief covers the following payments:

 - Federal income tax payments, including payments of tax on self-employment income, due on April 15, 2020, for the affected taxpayer’s 2019 taxable year, AND

 - Federal estimated income tax payments (including payments of tax on self-employment income) due on April 15, 2020, for the affected taxpayer’s 2020 taxable year.

 Notice 2020-17 clarifies that no extension is provided for the payment or deposit of any other type of federal tax, or for the filing of any tax return or information return.

-Affected taxpayers subject to penalties or additions to tax despite the relief outlined above may seek reasonable cause relief under Section 6651 of the Code for a failure to pay tax or seek a waiver to a penalty under Section 6654 of the Code for failure by an individual (or certain trusts and estates) to pay estimated income tax.
+Affected taxpayers subject to penalties or additions to tax despite the COVID-19 tax relief outlined above may seek reasonable cause relief under Section 6651 of the Code for a failure to pay tax or seek a waiver to a penalty under Section 6654 of the Code for failure by an individual (or certain trusts and estates) to pay estimated income tax.

 The content contained in this article is for information purposes only.
 You should consult your own tax advisor for tax advice that applies to your particular situation.